fengyuanchen/cropperjs/README.md

 ## No conflict

-If you have to use other cropper with the same namespace, just call the `Cropper.noConflict` static method to revert to it.
+If you have to use another cropper with the same namespace, just call the `Cropper.noConflict` static method to revert to it.

 ```html
 <script src="other-cropper.js"></script>